Fog Cutter: Eponymous mug

 The Fog Cutter is the only drink in Trader Vic's 1947 Bartender's Guide that carried an illustration for a ceramic mug with a Polynesian motif, making it one of the first ceramic tiki mugs (as the term is used generically; the book also carried an illustration for a ceramic mug in the shape of a skull and large ceramic drinking bowls).
-As drawn in his Bartender's Guide the mug is shown as being a depiction of a Hula girl.
+As drawn in his Bartender's Guide, the mug is shown as a depiction of a Hula girl.
 Actual versions appeared slightly different but with the same subject matter.

 A later version of the mug, often attributed to Vic's Samoan Fog Cutter version, depicts a relaxing man being serenaded by a wahine with a ukulele under a bright sun.

-A common drink on the menu of most tiki bars, over 50 variations of a mug meant to specifically hold a Fog Cutter cocktail are known to exist, many in radically different designs than the one used by Trader Vic's.
+A common drink on the menu of most tiki bars, over 50 variations of a mug meant to hold a Fog Cutter cocktail specifically are known to exist, many in radically different designs than the one used by Trader Vic's.